-Start by cutting out one piece of fabric in the following sizes.
+Start by cutting out one piece of fabric in the following sizes:

 Pillowcase Pattern: The Video

-Watch my video on how to make a pillowcase pattern.
-Subscribe to my YouTube channel for weekly sewing and craft videos.
+Don’t forget to subscribe to my YouTube channel for weekly sewing and craft videos.

 Pillowcase Pattern: Instructions

 Press the edge over 4 inches (10cm) again to form a wide hem.
-Stitch along the folded hem.

-If you want to add a lace or trim, stitch it along the outside of the wide hem you just created.
+If you want to add lace or trim, stitch it along the outside of the wide hem you just created.

 This will create a professional French seam that will give your pillowcase the durability to last through lots of washes.

 Turn your pillowcase the RIGHT way out and give it a final press and you are all done!

 How long did that take you?
 Mine took around 10 minutes after I had cut it out.
 In fact, deciding on the right fabric and cutting took me longer than the sewing part.

 Ready to make more?
 If you are looking to make a pillowcase with a border, I have another tutorial to show you how.
 This is a great way to use up some of your fabric scraps and to add interest and contrast to simple pillows.